 Your pastor has more on his plate than most people realize.
 If they know you’ve “got it covered” with solid leadership, it’s a huge blessing to them.
 That’s not to say that they won’t be involved, won’t give input and won’t keep you accountable.
 But there’s a big difference between “getting to” and “having to” follow up with your work.

-In what ways have you encouraged your pastor?
+In what ways have you encouraged your lead pastor?

 This article originally appeared here.